KongZ/piggy/README.md

 ## SSM Parameter Store

-The piggy also support SSM Parameter Store.
-To retrieve secrets from parameter store, you will just add an annotation `piggysec.com/aws-ssm-parameter-path`.
-The piggy automatically detect this annotation and pull the secrets from parameter store instead of secret manager.
+Piggy also supports SSM Parameter Store.
+To retrieve secrets from Parameter Store, simply add the annotation `piggysec.com/aws-ssm-parameter-path`.
+Piggy automatically detects this annotation and pulls the secrets from Parameter Store instead of Secrets Manager.

-*Note:* it support only [GetParameterByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) so referencing AWS Secrets Manager secrets from Parameter Store parameters is not supported yet.
+*Note:* It only supports [GetParameterByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html).
+Referencing AWS Secrets Manager secrets from Parameter Store parameters is not yet supported.

 Annotations

 ### Parameter path

-The parameter store is reference in a [hierarchy](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html).
-The `piggysec.com/aws-ssm-parameter-path` annotation will refer to parameter path and name will be a last value of path.
+Parameter Store parameters are referenced in a [hierarchy](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html).
+The `piggysec.com/aws-ssm-parameter-path` annotation refers to the parameter path, and the name will be the last element of the path.
 For example:

 ![ssm_parameter_store](https://raw.githubusercontent.com/KongZ/piggy/main/docs/images/ssm_parameter_store.png "ssm_parameter_store")